vascaman/WikiFetcher/README.md

 All the views are abtained combining **UIKIT** elements except for ***ToastView***, a simple calls that offers a static method to notify messages to the user.

 ### View Controllers
+- The class ***IntroViewController*** is responsible to show a little intro on what to expect from this app an how to get it.
-- The clas ***ViewController*** is responsible to coordinate the interaction beetwen the data provider and the view.
+- The class ***ViewController*** is responsible to coordinate the interaction beetwen the data provider and the view.
 - The class ***ImageDetailViewController*** is responsible to present the detail of a downladed image.

 ### Data Providers